 Restart your studio and you will find the Snowflake connector in Mule palette.

 Mulesoft can be easily connected with snowflake once the connector has been enabled in AnypointStudio.

-Url is the same which you have received from Snowflake Activation email.
+The URL is the same one you received from the Snowflake Activation email.

 Database: user can select as per his requirement and availability on snowflake

 Schema: user can select as per his requirement

 Warehouse: Users can use existing or create their own warehouses as per requirement.

 Username/Password: should be the same as used in snowflake registration.

 After completing and deploying the application, one can see the response in Postman in JSON format.

 Should you have any questions, please feel free to comment below.